WilliamJSS/Layers/README.md

     public function update($data, $id);

     /**
-     * Remove uma instância de Example do banco de dados
+     * Removes an instance of Example from the database
      * @param int|string $id
      * @return int
      */